Creating Promising Futures Through Social Construction

 7. Quiet Leadership: Building on Teamwork, Collaboration, and Relationships, with Tojo Thatchenkery - Thursday, Nov.
 8, 9:00 am – 12:00 noon.
 Fee: $75.00/general, $50/student.
 Click here to register.

 Based on his book on invisible leadership (2011), Tojo Thatchenkery will show that the time has come to value quiet leadership again.
 Most of our understanding of leadership comes from research and theories developed in the United States.
 The assumption is that leaders are highly charismatic and very visible.
 However, genuine leadership is not about charisma or visibility.
-A significant amount of real accomplishments in organizations are made possible by “quiet leaders,” those who complete their tasks with commitment and often go above and beyond the call of duty, without seeking or receiving visibility.
-Such leaders create innovation and new products and services because they are good in creating positive relational synergy in teams, valuing others, and building a relational climate in the organization.
-Empowering such “invisible leaders” can create meaningful and positive change in organizations.
+A significant amount of noteworthy accomplishments in organizations are made possible by “quiet leaders,” those who complete their tasks with commitment and often go above and beyond the call of duty, without seeking visibility.
+Such leaders often create innovation and new products and services because they are good in creating positive relational synergy in teams, valuing others, and building a collaborative and relational climate.
+Smart organizations must embrace a global view of leadership which values multiple styles and cultural practices.
+This experiential workshop will share approaches and tools to recognize, grow, and sustain quiet leadership.
+Examples will be shared from highly innovative organizations such as Apple and Google where quiet leadership has played a key part in their growth and success.